 Any spud lover knows the power of a well-baked ‘jacket potato.’
 However, unfortunately, the baking process isn’t exactly quick.
 Luckily, these Instant Pot baked potatoes are ready in HALF the time (under 25 minutes) and are wonderfully tender inside!

 Skip the questionable tinned versions for a delicious homemade Instant Pot baked beans recipe.
 By using an Instant Pot, these flavorful baked beans are ready in just a fraction of the time it regularly takes for similar recipes.
 Yet the resulting beans still taste slow-cooked with a sweet, smoky, savory sauce packed with depths of flavor and perfect as a healthy side for any BBQ or picnic!

 In as little as 10 minutes of cooking time, you can enjoy tender, sweet, and flavorful Instant Pot corn on the cob, perfect for serving at BBQs, potlucks, picnics, and more!
-Enjoy as-is, top with your topping of choice, or remove the kernels to serve in salads, tacos, alongside steaks and burgers, and more!
+Enjoy as-is, top with your topping of choice, or remove the kernels to serve in Mexican street corn salad, tacos, alongside steaks and burgers, and more!

 Low Calorie Side Dishes

 This creamy cucumber salad combines fresh and crunchy cucumbers with dill and yogurt (or sour cream) for a simple, flavorful, refreshing low calorie side dish recipe.
 Best of all, this simple salad is gluten-free, low-cost, healthy, and can be enjoyed at any time of the year!